dgaydukov/cert-aws/sa/files/sa.md

 * onion
 But generally they resemble layered style, only difference they divide core (domain objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)
 AWS-specific parameter types: If you need to pass param as ec2 key name, you can pass it as string, but if this key doesn't exist, you template would be half-created and aborted.
 This is what for aws specific param types.
-If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName` CF would first check that the key with such name exists (in region), and only after this would start to create your stack.
+If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName`, CF would first check that the key with such name exists (in region), and only after this would start to create your stack.
 Name of ssh key is not the only one, here is full list of [AWS-specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types)
-Internally CF is nothing but a service that parse your JSON/YAML, creates dependency graph and turn it into aws API calls (from bottom to top so dependencies would work).
+Internally CF is nothing but a service that parse your JSON/YAML, creates dependency graph and turn it into aws API calls (from bottom to top, so dependencies would work).
 CF uses declarative approach, cause you declare how your stack should look like, you are not telling what CF should do to in order to build it (imperative approach).
 DD (Drift Detection) - find difference between template values and actual property values in aws (can happen if someone change resource directly from console/cli).
 DD only checks values explicitly set in template, it doesn't check default values (so if you change some default property directly from console/cli, DD won't find it).